archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

   - The highlight uses a tinted background rather than thick borders to keep the UI calm.
   - Authoring examples are maintained in editing/showcase-widgets (route: /editing/showcase-widgets).

+Tone semantics when using Showcase/Vs

+- Positive guidance or recommended options: use tone "positive".
+- Negative, risky, or cautionary guidance: use tone "warning".
+If you need an "error-like" emphasis, use "warning" (the components do not expose a separate "error" tone).
+- Neutral-but-notable callouts: use tone "info".
+Default/untinted is "neutral".
+- For Vs, per-item highlightTone takes priority over the component-level tone; set highlight to the option to emphasize, and set highlightTone according to the same rules above.

 When to use which tone

 - positive: Recommend or preferred option in your context; a “good” leaning.
 - warning: Caution readers—risk, complexity, or notable pitfalls.
+Use this for negative or error-like messages.
 - info: Neutral but notable information; draw attention without implying danger or endorsement.
 - neutral: No strong guidance; present facts evenly.